Finding and Removing Clever Hans: Using Explanation Methods to Debug and Improve Deep Models: Introduction

-Both the local and global approaches suffer from a (human) investigator bias during analysis, thus are of limited use when searching for biases, spurious correlations, and errors in the training dataset.
-Global methods can only measure the impact of pre-determined, and expected or known features~(\cf~\cite{kim2018interpretability,rajalingham2018large}), which limits the applicability when aiming to discover \emph{all} behavioral facets of a model (including specifically the ones unknown beforehand).
-Local methods, on the other hand, have the potential to provide much more detailed information per sample, but compiling information about model behavior over thousands or millions of samples and explanations is a tiring and laborious process.
-Furthermore, the success of such an analysis depends on the examiner's keen perception and domain knowledge, at times limiting the potential for knowledge discovery.
+\paragraph{Global \gls{xai}} Global methods aim at obtaining a general understanding about a model's sensitivities, learned features and concept encodings.
+Some approaches operate by assessing the general importance of predetermined features, concepts or data transformations by systematically evaluating the model's reaction to varying exposure thereto, using (larger) sets of real or artificially generated samples~\cite{guyon2002gene,guyon2003introduction, kim2018interpretability, rajalingham2018large}.
+Other approaches aim at understanding predictors by identifying important neurons and their interactions~\cite{hohman2019summit}, and visualizing learned feature encodings by \eg synthesizing preferred inputs to hidden filters within a neural network model, \eg~\cite{erhan2009visualizing, nguyen2016synthesizing, olah2017feature, carter2019activation}.

-Our current contribution aims at bridging the vast gap between the discussed two extremes in an \emph{objective} and \emph{automated} manner making use of scalable statistical inference on millions of heatmaps, specifically employing the Spectral Relevance Analysis (\spray)~\cite{lapuschkin2019unmasking} technique. \spray\ constitutes a semi-automated statistical analysis of large numbers of locally explaining attribution maps, with the intent of automated summarization and clustering of model strategies via local attribution maps.
-Thus, \spray\ is aligned with the assumption that an ML model might base its predictions on multiple sub-strategies (instead of only globally effective ones) for recognizing a target class and distinguishing it from others.
-Early applications of \spray\ \cite{lapuschkin2019unmasking} demonstrate its utility for knowledge discovery via strategy summarization on gameplay sequences of Atari-2600 playing DNN agents~\cite{mnih2015human}, and the detection of multiple flaws in dataset composition and model architecture design in the context of the formerly widely used Pascal VOC image recognition benchmark~\cite{everingham2007pascal,lapuschkin2019unmasking}.
+\paragraph{Bridging the gap} Both the local and global approaches to \gls{xai} suffer from a (human) investigator bias during analysis and thus are on their own of only limited use for searching and exploring for biases, spurious correlations and errors learned by the model from the training data.
+Global methods can only measure the impact of pre-determined, expected or a priori known features or effects~(\cf~\cite{kim2018interpretability,rajalingham2018large}), which limits their applicability when aiming for the discovery of \emph{yet unknown} behavioral facets of a model.
+Local methods, on the other hand, have the potential to provide much more detailed information \emph{per sample}, but the task of compiling information about model behavior over thousands (or even millions) of samples and explanations is tiring and laborious for a human investigator: the success of such an analysis depends on the examiner's keen perception and domain knowledge, limiting the potential for knowledge discovery about model behavior.